 How to care for and clean stainless steel

-As one of the most resilient materials for household and industrial use, stainless steel is a practical finish for many home surfaces and appliances.
-It is the chromium film that coats stainless steel that is responsible for its resistance to rust and tarnish, and with proper care this film can provide protection for many years.
-The integrity of the film can be damaged by dirt and other contaminants, however, so stainless steel must be kept clean.
+Stainless steel is a practical finish for home surfaces and appliances.
+It is the chromium film that coats stainless steel that is responsible for its resistance and the integrity of the film can be damaged, so stainless steel must be kept clean.